auchenberg/dinero-printer/README.md

 3. Add `Dinero Printer` in OSX's `Printers & Scanners` settings by clicking `Add`

-4. CLick the Dinero logo in your toolbar, go to Option and enter your API key + secret.
+4. Click the Dinero logo in your toolbar, go to `Preferences` and enter your API key + organization id.

 5. Bam, ready to print to Dinero.